kwkoo/redhat-pins-ai-demo/README.md

 		    -f rtsp \
 		    rtsp://$MEDIAMTX:8554/mystream"

-01. Retrieve the Red Hat Pins route URL

-		PINS="http://$(oc get route/rh-pins -n $PROJ -o jsonpath='{.spec.host}')" \
-		&& \
-		echo "URL = $PINS"

-01. Access the Red Hat Pins web application with a web browser at the URL from the step above
+01. Access the Red Hat Pins web application with a web browser at the URL from the 2 steps above

 #### Troubleshooting